Post‑Race, Pre‑Easter: A Melbourne Audiophile’s Hi‑Fi, DAC and Headphones Reset Guide for March Listening

 That is a risky way to chase “relaxed” or “exciting” sound when those words mean very different things in real living rooms.

-Hearing F1 and Easter Content on the Same Chain
+Evaluating F1 and Easter Content on the Same Chain

 Locking in Upgrades Before the Long Weekend